lanl/pyDRESCALk/docs/source/index.rst

 Scalability
 ========================
-pyDNMFk Scales from laptops to clusters.
+pyDRESCALk Scales from laptops to clusters.
 The library is convenient on a laptop.
-It can be installed easily  with conda or pip and extends the matrix decomposition from a single core to numerous cores across nodes. pyDNMFk is efficient and has been tested on powerful servers across LANL and Oakridge scaling beyond 1000+ nodes.
+It can be installed easily  with conda or pip and extends the matrix decomposition from a single core to numerous cores across nodes. pyDRESCALk is efficient and has been tested on powerful servers across LANL and Oakridge scaling beyond 1000+ nodes.
 This library facilitates the transition between single-machine to large scale cluster so as to enable users to both start simple and scale up when necessary.